APPLICATION DEADLINE: June 16, 2023

 ELIGIBILITYThe Applicant must be one of the following:

-- graduate of the Occupational Science and Occupational Therapy program at the University of Toronto, or
+- a graduate of the Department of Occupational Science and Occupational Therapy (or an earlier Occupational Therapy program) at the University of Toronto, or

-- student in the Department of Occupational Science and Occupational Therapy, or
+- a student in the Department of Occupational Science and Occupational Therapy, or

 - post-doctoral fellow working under the supervision of a faculty member in the Department (staff or status-appointed)